Launch of new SEBI-Livestock 5-year programme

 As 2020 winds down, it is also an opportunity to look ahead.
 With this in mind, I am pleased to announce SEBI-Livestock – a new five-year programme which will continue our work on monitoring the impacts of livestock investments, supporting the LD4D community to deliver solutions, and developing livestockdata.org as a valuable data and evidence resource for the sector.

-The new programme is accompanied by a (slightly) new name and new look, as well as a new website going live in the new year.
+The new programme is accompanied by a (slightly) new name and new look, as well as a new website at sebi-livestock.org.
 Also in 2021 we will hold a series of engagement events with our partners and the LD4D community to discuss workplans and collaborations – stay tuned!

 We wish you and your loved ones a happy and peaceful holiday and we look forward to working with you in 2021 and beyond.